shipyardapp/Shipyard-Documentation/docs/reference/blueprints/org-blueprints/blueprint-variables.md

 - Must be unique \(case sensitive\) within a Blueprint
 - Must not contain whitespace or special characters other than `_`

-This name will be translated into an environment variable with the same name, used to reference the input data in your script.
+This name will be translated into an [environment variable](../../environment-variables/environment-variables-overview.md) with the same name, used to reference the input data in your script.

 ### Variable Type

 A required high-level choice that helps provide validation for the user input.
 The following are the currently available variable types:

 - **Alphanumeric -** Lets the user provide a string of text.
-There is an additional toggle for allowing multine values to be input with a textarea.
+There is an additional toggle for allowing multiline values to be input with a textarea.
 - **Integer -** Lets the user provide a number.
 - **Floating Point -** Lets the user provide a decimal number.
 - **Boolean** - Lets the user select either a `TRUE` or `FALSE` value in the form of a checkbox.
 - **Date** - Lets the user provide a date, using a date selector, in the `YYYY-MM-DD` format.
 - **Select -** Lets a Blueprint creator define a restricted set of valid values as Select Options.
 These values contain both a Display Name, shown to the user, and an Internal Value, passed to the code.
 Requires at least one option.
 - **Password** - Allows the user to provide a string that gets hidden by default.
 Upon saving, this data will not be sent to the UI and will show as `(hidden)`.
-This behavior is similar to how [environment variables](../../environment-variables.md) are handled.
+This behavior is similar to how [environment variables](../../environment-variables/environment-variables-overview.md) are handled.
 There is an additional toggle for allowing multiline values to be input with a textarea.

 :::caution